solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/Before the HOL - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

    ![The Npgsql GAC Installation feature is selected.](media/npgsql-features.png 'Npgsql Custom Setup')

-### Task 8: Download the starter files
+### Task 9: Download the starter files

 Download a starter project that includes a payment data generator that sends real-time payment data for processing by your lab solution, as well as data files used in the lab.

-1. From your LabVM, download the starter files by downloading a .zip copy of the Cosmos DB real-time advanced analytics GitHub repo.
+1. From your lab computer, download the starter files by downloading a .zip copy of the Cosmos DB real-time advanced analytics GitHub repo.

-2. In a web browser, navigate to the [Cosmos DB real-time advanced analytics MCW repo](https://github.com/solliancenet/MCW-Managed-open-source-databases-on-Azure).
-TODO: UPDATE URL
+2. In a web browser, navigate to the [Visualizing real-time data with Azure Database for PostgreSQL Hyperscale MCW repo](https://github.com/microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale).

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.

    ![Download .zip containing the repository](media/github-download-repo.png 'Download ZIP')

 4. Unzip the contents to your root hard drive (i.e. `C:\`).
-This will create a folder on your root drive named `MCW-Managed-open-source-databases-on-Azure-master`.
+This will create a folder on your root drive named `MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale`.

 You should follow all steps provided _before_ performing the Hands-on lab.